lolergb/owlbear-dm-panel/README.md

 - Make sure the URL is complete (without `?source=...` parameters)
 - Check that the page is shared with your integration

-**External content doesn't load:**
+**External service doesn't load:**
-- For PDFs: Make sure the URL is publicly accessible
+- For Google services: Make sure the file is shared as "Anyone with the link can view"
-- For external URLs: Some pages block iframes for security (CORS)
+- For Dropbox/OneDrive: Verify the file has a public link
+- For YouTube/Vimeo: Ensure the video is public or unlisted (not private)
 - Check the browser console for CORS or iframe errors

 **Extension doesn't appear:**